 But when we calculated how many pounds of meat we actually brought home it ended up being about $3.90/lb.

-It was definitely a good deal for locally raised, grass fed beef.
-But still much more than we’d expected to pay.
+It was definitely a good deal for locally raised, grass-fed whole beef, but still much more than we’d expected to pay.
 We had actually planned on splitting the meat (and the cost) with some friends.
 But what we have isn’t enough to share.

 Honestly, I can’t complain though.
 I’ve looked around, and the average price I’ve found for grass fed beef ranges from $3-$4/lb hanging weight, so you’d end up paying almost double that for the cut meat.

-Plus, this includes pot roast, round roast, london broil, chuck roast, sirloin steaks, sirloin tip roast, ribeye steaks, t-bone steaks, and short ribs.
-Not to mention tons of ground beef, and some soup bones.
+Plus, this includes pot roast, round roast, London broil, chuck roast, sirloin steaks, sirloin tip roast, ribeye steaks, t-bone steaks, and short ribs.
+Not to mention tons of ground carcass beef, and some soup bones.

 So, we are still pleased with our investment.
 But it’s good to know what to expect next time we plan on buying beef in bulk like this.
 And hopefully this lesson has been helpful to some of you as well.